yabellini/docs.carpentries.org/topic_folders/governance/task-force-policy.md

   - Name of the Core Team liaison person
   - Information on how to apply to join the task force
   - The task force report to the Executive Council (once produced, after the work of the task forces is completed)
-- Create internal documentation (which may also be made public), including:
+- Create internal [documentation for operational procedures](https://github.com/carpentries/task-forces/blob/main/task-force-charter-template.md#task-force-charter-name-of-task-force) (which may also be made public), including:
   - Process for recruiting and/or selecting new members
   - Decision making process
 - Maintain internal and public-facing communication: